Radar Tracking and Jamming

 Aerostat

-Defining the jammer's antenna
+Defining the radar jammer's antenna

-1. Open Jammer's () properties ().
+1. Open Jammer's () Properties ().

 2. Select the Basic - Definition page in the Properties Browser.